• Alfred M. Hallmark

 MARKERS IN COUNTY- 76

 We confirmed several markers are missing these are the marker for "Early night packing plant", "The Trinity River" "Mexican Hill" (centennial) and "Casa Consistatorial".
-I have written to Liberty County historical commission and am waiting to read if anyone knows what happened to the markers and if there are any plans to replace them.
+I have written to Liberty County historical commission and am waiting to hear back if anyone knows what happened to the markers and if there are any plans to replace them.
 Several markers have been added since we visited in 2013 so a new trip is in order.

 Picture